 If your job is essential to campus and you are unable to work from home, please speak to your manager in the first instance.
 This will be recorded as Special Covid-19 Leave and you will be paid as normal until the self isolation period is over.

-If you develop symptoms or test positive for Covid-19, please contact your manager and use the Covid Reporting form.
+If you develop symptoms or test positive for Covid-19, please contact your manager and use the Coronavirus reporting form.

-Please use the Covid Update form to update your Covid reporting form and alert the University of any change to your situation; e.g. testing positive whilst self-isolating, testing negative after isolating with symptoms.
+Please use the Update Covid Case Record form to update your Coronavirus reporting form and alert the University of any change to your situation; e.g. testing positive whilst self-isolating, testing negative after isolating with symptoms.